Brute Force Windows 11 Passwords With Hashcat

 samdump2

 using your package manager.
-For example, on Debian-based systems:
+For example, on Debian-based systems:sudo apt-get install samdump2

 fdisk -l